kylemarkjensen/portfolio-website/_pages/cv/bs.md

 I had the opportunity to stay at BYU-I a little longer, teaching introductory psychology classes as an adjunct instructor and serving as a lab and data manager in Dr. Scott Martin's Positive Psychology Lab.
 In December 2018, my wife finished her Bachelor's in Graphic Design and we welcomed Paisley into our family.

 ![Main Feature Image](/images/cv/rexburg.JPG)
-*Here is a photo of I took in a foundations humanities class at BYU-I*
+*Here is a photo I took to fulfill a photography assignment in a foundations humanities class at BYU-I*